 To this day, he has been training the football team and keeping them in shape for their season.
 However, he has also made an impact off the field.
 He helped start up the Fellowship of Christian Athletes Club at LFHS.

-With faith being a big importance in his life, Lilja wants to give others the opportunity to experience the same.
-He has also greatly impacted his players and fellow coaches, as his wisdom and knowledge helps them strive to improve each and every day.
+With faith being a big importance in his life, Lilja wants to allow others to experience the same.
+He has also greatly impacted his players and fellow coaches, as his wisdom and knowledge help them strive to improve each and every day.

 “He is always in a great mood and uplifts those around him,” alumnus and former Scouts football player Brady Goodman said.